-Figure 95: Representation of a load history
+Figure 98: Representation of a load history

-simulation of assembly and working loads and any contact situation with slipping and sticking friction.
+The specification of a load history allows the correct simulation of assembly and working loads and any contact situation with slipping and sticking friction.
 This facilitates the convenient simulation of such situations in a quasi-static analysis.
-A postscript plot file of the load history can be exported to view its graphical representation (see Fig. 95).
+A postscript plot file of the load history can be exported to view its graphical representation (see Fig. 98).

-The load history can be amended by pretensioning (e.g. of bolts), where the contact analysis is used to describe the pretension.
+The load history can be amended by pretensioning

+(e.g. of bolts), where the contact analysis is used to describe the pretension.
 In this way, the screw tightening torque is modeled by a known contact force in the barrel of the bolt.

 A generalized concept for bolt pretension is provided.
 Beside the classical approach using a cutting plane with pretension in normal direction, a new approach using cylindrical thread coupling with pretension in axial direction is available.
-This highly innovative feature offers a convenient definition which can take into account the detailed effects of radial spreading and axial torque caused by the thread's flank and pitch geometry without the need of modeling the flank shape or thread line explicitly (see Fig. 96).
+This highly innovative feature offers a convenient definition which can take into account the detailed effects of radial spreading and axial torque caused by the thread's flank and pitch geometry without the need of modeling the flank shape or thread line explicitly (see Fig. 99).